 It’s worth noting that LCUs are automatically provisioned as your service heats up.
 In other words, there's no way to manually set the number of LCUs used.
 ALB is also more LCU-intensive when interacting with Lambda.
 In the calculations above, LCUs were always determined by the amount of data transferred.

 Finally, in order to get some of the same functionality as we get with API Gateway, I’ve added Amazon Web Application Firewall (WAF) to our estimates.

 ALB vs API Gateway: which should I use?

 API Gateway is thought of as an expensive service.
 As shown above, while that may be the case at scale, for new or lightly-trafficked services, it’s pretty cheap and many services can take advantage of the 1 million request per month free tier.

 Based on our analysis, for most cases, it makes sense to use API Gateway to begin new services due to the out-of-the-box feature-set, ease of use, and cost at low scale.
 As applications become more complex or start to front a ton of requests (more than ~500,000 requests per day), it makes sense to switch to ALB.
 Using API Gateway is a small investment and it is easy to switch routing and load balancing services later.

 As you can see in our stack architecture view below, building a stack with either of these options, as well as adding caching is just a couple of clicks.

-To experience either of these services with your own containerized app or one of our test projects, sign up for a free Tinystacks developer account, connect to a repo and an AWS account and deploy.
-The "sign up to code on the internet" process takes 10 to 15 minutes, but be sure to delete the ALB stack afterwards so you don't get charged the hourly rate!
+To experience either of these services with your own app or one of our test projects, sign up for a free TinyStacks developer account, connect to a repo and an AWS account and deploy.
+The "sign up to code on the internet" process takes 10 to 15 minutes.
+Be sure to delete the ALB stack afterwards so you don't get charged the hourly rate!